warmana/cloudant-docs-fork/docs2017/src/tutorials/create_service.md

 To access a {{site.data.keyword.cloudant_short_notm}} service instance, you require a set of [Service Credentials](#the-service-credentials).
-These are generated as part of the process when you create a service instance.
+The credentials are generated as part of the process when you create a service instance.

 You can also find these credentials at any time, by accessing your {{site.data.keyword.cloudant_short_notm}} account.

 ## Creating a service instance

-1. Login to your {{site.data.keyword.Bluemix_notm}} account.<br/>
+1. Log in to your {{site.data.keyword.Bluemix_notm}} account.<br/>
     The {{site.data.keyword.Bluemix_notm}} dashboard can be found at:
     [http://bluemix.net](http://bluemix.net){:new_window}.
-    After you have successfully authenticated by entering your username and password, you are presented with the {{site.data.keyword.Bluemix_notm}} dashboard:<br/>
+    After authenticating with your user name and password, you are presented with the {{site.data.keyword.Bluemix_notm}} dashboard:<br/>
     ![{{site.data.keyword.Bluemix_notm}} dashboard](images/img0001.png)

 2. Click the `Catalog` link:<br/>
     ![{{site.data.keyword.Bluemix_notm}} catalog link](images/img0002.png)<br/>
-    This brings up a list of the services available on {{site.data.keyword.Bluemix_notm}}.
+    A list of the services available on {{site.data.keyword.Bluemix_notm}} appears.

 3. Click the `Data & Analytics` entry under the `Services` heading:<br/>
     ![{{site.data.keyword.Bluemix_notm}} Data & Analytics services](images/img0003.png)<br/>
-    This brings up a list of the Data & Analytics services available on {{site.data.keyword.Bluemix_notm}}.
+    A list of the Data & Analytics services available on {{site.data.keyword.Bluemix_notm}} appears.

 4. Click the {{site.data.keyword.cloudant_short_notm}} service:<br>
     ![{{site.data.keyword.Bluemix_notm}} {{site.data.keyword.cloudant_short_notm}} service selection](images/img0004.png)

-5. In the service configuration panel, enter a service name and a credential name.
+5. In the service configuration window, enter a service name and a credential name.
     In this example,
     the service name is `Cloudant Service 2017`,